California was a free state. But there was still slavery. Now reparations are on the table.

 The law is the first of its kind for a state and had bipartisan support in the legislature.
 In February, the State Assembly passed a resolution apologizing for the state’s role in sending Japanese immigrants and Japanese Americans to internment camps during World War II.

 “California has come to terms with many of its issues, but it has yet to come to terms with its role in slavery,” said Calif.
-Assemblywoman Shirley Weber, who wrote and sponsored the bill.
+Assemblywoman Shirley Weber (D), who wrote and sponsored the bill.

 Though bipartisan, the measure has its critics.
-William Darity Jr., a Duke economics professor and reparations expert, told the website Cal Matters that no single state could launch an action large enough to be called “reparations.”
+William Darity Jr., a Duke University economics professor and reparations expert, told the website Cal Matters that no single state could launch an action large enough to be called “reparations.”

 “I have a sense of proprietariness about the use of the term reparations, because I think people should not be given the impression that the kinds of steps that are taken at the state or local level actually constitute a comprehensive or true reparations plan,” Darity said in Cal Matters.
 “Whatever California does perhaps could be called atonement, or it could be called a correction for past actions.”